Macroeconomic Data Transformations Matter: Results

-In Figures \ref{case:indpro} and \ref{case:emp}, we look more closely at each model's performance during last three recessions and subsequent recoveries.
-Precisely, we plot the 3-month ahead forecasts for the period covering 3 months before, and 24 months after a recession, for industrial production and employment.
+In Figure \ref{case:indpro}, we look more closely at each model's forecasts during last three recessions and subsequent recoveries.
+Specifically, we plot the 3-month ahead forecasts for the period covering 3 months before, and 24 months after a recession, for industrial production and employment.
 The forecasting models are all RF-based, and differ by their use of either \textit{F}, \textit{X} or \textit{F-X-MARX}.
 On the right side, we show the RMSE ratio of each RF specification against the benchmark FM model for the whole POOS and for the episode under analysis.
 In the case of industrial production, the \textit{F-X-MARX} specification outperforms the others during the Great Recession and its aftermath, and improves even more upon the benchmark model compared to the full POOS period.
 We observe on the left panel that forecasts made with \textit{F-X-MARX} are much closer to realized values at the end of recession and during the recovery.
 The situation is qualitatively similar during the 2001 recession but effects are smaller.
 Including \textit{MARX} also emerges as the best alternative around the 1990-1991 recession, but the benchmark model is more competitive for this particular episode.

-In the case of employment, \textit{MARX} again supplants \textit{F} or \textit{X} in all three recessions.
+In the case of employment showcased in Figure \ref{case:emp} in Appendix \ref{sec:add_results}, \textit{MARX} again supplants \textit{F} or \textit{X} in all three recessions.
 For instance, around the Dotcom bubble burst, it displays an outstanding performance, surpassing the benchmark by 40\%.
 However, during the Great Recession, it is outperformed by the traditional factor model.
 Finally, the \textit{F-X-MARX} combination provides the most accurate forecast during and after the credit crunch recession of the early 1990s.

+Figure \ref{case:emp_sgrtoagr} illustrate the relative performance of the two target transformations for employment and income 12 months ahead.
+Again, we focus on the three most recent recession episodes. $\hat{y}_{t+h}^{\text{path-avg}}$ dramatically improves performance over $\hat{y}_{t+h}^{\text{direct}}$ and much of that edge visibly comes from adjusting itself more or less rapidly to new economic conditions.
+In contrast, $\hat{y}_{t+h}^{\text{direct}}$ is extremely smooth and report something close to the long-run average.
+Since the last three recessions were characterized by a slow recovery, $\hat{y}_{t+h}^{\text{path-avg}}$ procures much more credible forecasts of employment and income simply by catching up sooner with realized values.
+This behavior is understandable through the lenses of Figure \ref{VI} where early horizons of $\hat{y}_{t+h}^{\text{path-avg}}$ make a pronounced use of autoregressive terms for both employment (and income, see Figure \ref{case:income_sgrtoagr} in Appendix \ref{sec:add_results}).